cosmos/cosmos-sdk/docs/sdk/clients.md

 - Maximum numbers of validators
 - Coin denomination for staking

-All this values can be updated though a `governance` process by submitting a parameter change `proposal`.
+All this values can be updated though a `governance` process by submitting a `ParameterChange` proposal.

 #### Query Pool